 blind reference oil, n - a reference oil, the identity of which is unknown by the test facility.

-D 5844 blowby, n - in internal combustion engines, the combustion products and unburned air-and-fuel mixture that enter the crankcase.
-D 5302 calibrate, v - to determine the indication or output of a measuring device with respect to that of a standard.E 344 heavy-duty, adj - in internal combustion engine operation, characterized by average speeds, power output, and internal temperatures that are close to the potential maximum.
+blowby, n - in internal combustion engines, the combustion products and unburned air-and-fuel mixture that enter the crankcase.
+D 5302 calibrate, v - to determine the indication or output of a measuring device with respect to that of a standard.
+E 344 heavy-duty, adj - in internal combustion engine operation, characterized by average speeds, power output, and internal temperatures that are close to the potential maximum.
 D 4485 heavy-duty engine, adj - in internal combustion engines, one that is designed to allow operation continuously at or close to its peak output.
+D 4485 reference oil, n - an oil of known performance characteristics, used as a basis for comparison.
+D 4485

+$\frac{\text{non-reference oil, n}}{\text{D 5844}}$ commercial oil or candidate oil.
+D 5844 wear, n- the loss of material from, or relocation of material on, a surface.
+D 5302

-D 4485 non-reference oil, n - any oil other than a reference oil, such as a research formulation, commercial oil or candidate oil.
-D 5844 non-standard test, n - a test that is not conducted in conformance with the requirements in the standard test method; such as running in an non-calibrated test stand or using different test equipment, applying different equipment assembly procedures, or using modified operating conditions.
-D 5844 reference oil, n - an oil of known performance characteristics, used as a basis for comparison.
-D 4485 sludge, n - in internal combustion engines, a deposit, principally composed of insoluble resins and oxidation products from fuel combustion and the lubricant, that does not drain from engine parts but can be removed by wiping with a cloth.
-D 5302 wear, n - the loss of material from, or relocation of material on, a surface.
-D 5302 Discussion - Wear generally occurs between two surfaces moving relative to each other, and is the result of mechanical or chemical action or by a combination of mechanical and chemical actions.
+$\frac{\text{non-standard test, n}}{\text{non-standard test, n}} - \text{a test that is not conducted in conformance with the requirements}$ in the standard test method; such as running in an non-calibrated test stand or using different test equipment, applying different equipment assembly procedures, or using modified operating conditions.
+D 5844 chemical actions.

+$\underline{\text{sludge, n}} - \underline{\text{in internal combustion engines}}$, a deposit, principally composed of insoluble resins and oxidation products from fuel combustion and the lubricant, that does not drain from engine parts but can be removed by wiping with a cloth.
+D 5302

+Discussion - Wear generally occurs between two surfaces moving relative to each other, and is the result of mechanical or chemical action or by a combination of mechanical and